 This house didn’t have them, but bootleg grounds are a similar problem.

-Some people will tell you that once you change an outlet, you have to rewire with three wires due to grandfather laws.
+Some people will tell you that once you change an outlet, you have to rewire with three wires.
 I see that with plumbing, but I’ve never had anyone hassle me about retrofitting two-prong outlets where a ground isn’t available.
 If they did, I could just put a GFCI outlet in its place and put the “no equipment ground” label on it.

 But it doesn’t make sense to hassle people over 2-prong outlets.
 Old outlets eventually wear out and become dangerous.
 If we couldn’t replace them with new 2-prong outlets, we would make houses less safe.

 One bathroom had a bad GFCI in it.
 It functioned, but wouldn’t trip.
 Maybe it went bad this year and maybe it’s been bad all along.
 GFCIs do go bad after a while, so I didn’t complain.
 GFCIs are expensive but they save lives.
 It’s worth it.
 The GFCI was another five-minute fix.
 You can buy them in 3-packs more cheaply to save money.

 Some inspectors will fail you if the GFCI is tripped, and not just bad, but usually if they write you up for that, they’ve already found something else wrong.
 If I ever had a house fail solely because of a tripped GFCI, I would call the county and complain.

 I got written up for not having a clamp on the electrical cord on the garbage disposal.
 There was one there, but the wires were showing underneath so that’s probably why he wrote me up.
 I loosened the clamp, pushed the cord back up into the disposal so no colored wires were showing, wrapped a bit of tape around the cord to get a tighter fit, then tightened the clamp back up.
 It took me longer to figure out why he wrote me up than it took to fix it.